Understanding casual work

 Although the casual employment meaning is often used interchangeably with freelance and part-time employment, they’re not the same thing.

-Unlike casual workers, permanent part-time employees work a set number of hours each week (less than 38 hours).
+Unlike casual workers, permanent part-time employees work a set number of hours each week.
 Part-time employees receive a consistent wage, directly tied to their regular hours of work.
-They’re also entitled to the same benefits as permanent full-time workers on a pro-rata basis, like paid leave, bonuses, and other employee benefits.
+They’re entitled to the same benefits as permanent full-time workers on a pro-rata basis, like paid leave, bonuses, and other employee benefits.

 Freelancers are self-employed and tend to work on a project or contract basis.
 They’re responsible for finding their own work and managing their own invoicing and taxes.
 Freelancers and contractors don’t receive any employer benefits, as they aren’t permanent employees.